I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/nf-winddiui-drvprinterevent.md

 <p>If the operation succeeds, the function should return <b>TRUE</b>; otherwise, it should return <b>FALSE</b>.
 Currently, however, the only time the function's return value is checked is when the spooler has called <b>DrvPrinterEvent</b> during processing of the <b>AddPrinter</b> function, with <i>DriverEvent</i> set to PRINTER_EVENT_INITIALIZE.
 If <b>DrvPrinterEvent</b> returns <b>FALSE</b> in this case, the spooler does not create the printer and instead causes <b>AddPrinter</b> to fail.</p>

 ## -remarks
 <p>All <a href="https://msdn.microsoft.com/2a8cf38f-8e27-4e08-9c0f-5d1a4cd854ac">printer interface DLLs</a> must provide a <b>DrvPrinterEvent</b> function, and the function must support the PRINTER_EVENT_INITIALIZE event code.
 Support for all other event codes is optional.</p>

 <p>Registry settings stored when handling a PRINTER_EVENT_INITIALIZE event should be stored under the HKEY_LOCAL_MACHINE key by calling <b>SetPrinterData</b>.
 For the PRINTER_EVENT_INITIALIZE and PRINTER_EVENT_DELETE event codes, the spooler verifies that the caller has administrative privilege and calls <b>DrvPrinterEvent</b> while impersonating the caller.</p>

-<p>In contrast, if you need to store settings in the registry when handling a PRINTER_EVENT_ADD_CONNECTION event, the printer interface DLL should write them under the HKEY_CURRENT_USER key so that they are stored on a per-user basis.
-Then if a user with a roaming profile logs onto another system, the connection follows the user.
-The <b>DrvPrinterEvent</b> function is called only when the user first makes the connection, and not when the user subsequently logs onto other systems using the roaming profile.</p>

-<p>For the PRINTER_EVENT_ADD_CONNECTION and PRINTER_EVENT_DELETE_CONNECTION event codes, the <b>DrvPrinterEvent</b> function's execution context is the calling application (usually the Print Folder), and the function can display a user interface.
-For all other event codes, the execution context is the print spooler and a user interface cannot be displayed.</p>

-<p>An example of a driver that might display a user interface when a connection is made is a FAX driver, which could prompt the user for the name and telephone number of the user (FAX sender), and save the information until the connection is deleted.</p>

-<p>An example of the type of file that might be stored in a client cache is a large font-metrics file that contains too much information to be written to the registry.
-When the <b>DrvPrinterEvent</b> function's event code is PRINTER_EVENT_CACHE_REFRESH, the printer interface DLL can reload the file from the server to ensure the cache is up to date.</p>

-<p>All <a href="https://msdn.microsoft.com/2a8cf38f-8e27-4e08-9c0f-5d1a4cd854ac">printer interface DLLs</a> must provide a <b>DrvPrinterEvent</b> function, and the function must support the PRINTER_EVENT_INITIALIZE event code.
-Support for all other event codes is optional.</p>

-<p>Registry settings stored when handling a PRINTER_EVENT_INITIALIZE event should be stored under the HKEY_LOCAL_MACHINE key by calling <b>SetPrinterData</b>.
-For the PRINTER_EVENT_INITIALIZE and PRINTER_EVENT_DELETE event codes, the spooler verifies that the caller has administrative privilege and calls <b>DrvPrinterEvent</b> while impersonating the caller.</p>